Resist Food Temptations

 - Walk Away: Find something to do besides sitting near easily accessible food.
 Can you get some friends and family to play a game, go on a walk, or go see a movie?
 Show common courtesy and help the hosts with anything that needs to be done as a distraction.
 This gets you up for a double win.

-- Sparkle Your Drink: Bring a sparkling flavored water to use for a mixer and only use a little bit of alcohol.
-It’s just enough alcohol to make you feel social, but it won’t be enough to derail your efforts.
-Go easy on the alcohol.
+- Sparkle Your Drink: Bring a sparkling flavored water to use for a mixer.
+It’s just enough to make you feel social, but it won’t be enough to derail your efforts.
+Go easy on any added depressant.
 Drinking lowers your inhibitions and leaves you at a greater risk for making choices not connected to your original goals.

 - Two F’s to Remember: Focus on Family and Friends not food.
 This is the time to catch up with them instead of heading straight to the buffet.
 This doesn’t mean skip meals; it means don’t focus on an all-day eating event.
 Put your effort and distraction techniques into conversation and interaction.
 This will build up your relationships and reduce your indulgences.

 I hope these small changes find you well and you are able to incorporate them this holiday season.
 And remember, it’s not a diet, it’s a lifestyle change.
 Understanding, then accepting this fact can only help you and the betterment of your body.
 If you are interesting in building a holiday lifestyle plan with one of our nutritionists, please call New Directions Counseling using the phone number in the right column.